mherod/unidays-node/README.md

 const UNiDAYS = require('unidays-node'),
       RedemptionClient = UNiDAYS.RedemptionClient;

-// UNiDAYS will provide your partnerId. var partnerId = '0LTio6iVNaKj861RM9azJQ==';
+// UNiDAYS will provide your partnerId.
+The partnerId GUID needs to be Base64 encoded before passing it to the DirectTrackingDetailsBuilder var partnerId = '0LTio6iVNaKj861RM9azJQ==';

 // These must be based on the real values of the transaction